-Many people have this mind, whether they can actually use solar power to charge glow in the dark paint or not.
+Many people have in mind whether they can use solar power to charge glow-in-the-dark paint or not.

 2- Artificial Light:

-Admittedly, artificial light does not have nearly as much UV light, which means that sometimes it will work and sometimes it will not.
+Admittedly, artificial light does not have nearly as much UV light, which means that sometimes it will work, and at other times it might not.

-LEDs, for example, will probably not work, especially on an invisible glow in the dark paint that is meant to be charged by sunlight.
+LEDs, for example, will probably not work, especially on an invisible glow-in-dark wall paint that is meant to be charged by sunlight.

-Cheap or even average glowing paint will probably not work at all when charged in this manner.
+Cheap or even average glowing paint will also probably not work when charged in this manner.

 Can I Use Luminous Wall Paint Outdoors?

-This means that you can cover your exterior walls or objects with paint and watch them glow at night.
+This means you can cover your exterior walls, rocks, sculptures, or other objects with paint and watch them glow at night.

-There are some items that you may want to see at night, such as the edge of sidewalks, the concrete driveway, wooden fences, painted warnings on buildings, or objects that are suspended and can be run into accidentally.
+There are specific items you may want to see at night, such as the edge of sidewalks, the concrete driveway, wooden fences, painted warnings on buildings, or objects that are suspended and can be run into accidentally.

 You can easily see and avoid them – by using waterproof glow paint on them at night.

 Few Other Creative Uses To Use The Glow Paint Outdoors

-If you do not want to use glow in the dark paint year-round (on your walls) you may use it only for certain times of the year, such as Halloween.
+If you do not want to use glow-in-dark UV paints year-round (on your decorative walls), you may use them only for certain times of the year, such as Halloween.

 Halloween is the holiday most commonly associated with glow paint, although Christmas is another bright, colorful holiday when it can be used.

 You can create many spooky ghosts and monsters using this type of paint on the body.
-Or to spray paint specific objects for art and craftworks.
+Or to spray paint specific objects for art and craftwork.

 A few things that you may need to consider are:

-The first tip is that if you want the paint to be permanent (or at least longest-lasting like Aurora), use an acrylic-based version that is waterproof.
+The first tip is if you want the paint to be permanent (or at least longest-lasting like Aurora), use an acrylic-based version that’s waterproof.

-If you just want it to be temporary (like body paint), then a water-based version is recommended.
+A water-based version is recommended if you want it to be temporary (like body paint).

-While blue, orange, and green are the most common colors, you can find many others (like invisible) when searching for the right glow in the dark paint.
+While blue, orange, and green are the most common colors, you can find many others (like invisible) when searching for the right glow-in-dark paint.

-This means that before you start your search, it’s best to know what you want.
+This means that it’s best to know what you want before you start your search.

 c) Use Tubes:

-While glow in the dark spray cans has their uses, it’s generally easier to fill tubes with the paint so you can apply it the way that you want.
+While glow-in-the-dark spray cans have their uses, it’s generally easier to fill or buy tubes with the paint so you can apply it the way you want.

-You can even purchase a set of tubes specifically for painted walls which is quite affordable.
+You can even purchase a set of colorful tubes specifically for painted bedroom walls, which are affordable.

 Can You Make a DIY Glow in the Dark Paint at Home?

-Well, you’re in luck because it’s actually relatively simple and we have two different options that you can use.
+Well, you’re in luck because it’s relatively simple, and we have two different options that you can use.

 All you’re going to have to do is decide which one of these options you like best and just get going.

-The first method to make DIY glow in the dark paint is one that requires a little more specialized ingredients, but it’s still going to be easy to get through.
+The first method to make DIY glow-in-the-dark paint requires more specialized ingredients, but it’s still going to be easy to get through.

-The second is going to use ingredients that you likely already have lying around your house anyway.
+The second is to use ingredients that you likely already have lying around your house anyway.

 1- Using Phosphorescent Powder

-You’ll also need to choose a paint that you’re going to use as the base for your phosphorescent powder.
+You’ll also need to choose a paint that you will use as the base for your phosphorescent powder.
 Make sure that the paint and the powder you choose for mixing are compatible.

-An acrylic gel is great for paint that you want to appear invisible when the lights are on.
-Acrylic or tempera is great if you want to have a color.
+An acrylic gel is excellent for paint if you want to appear invisible when the lights are on.
+Acrylic or tempera is good if you want to have a color.